|Funding Program:||Urban Congestion Fund

 This project is expected to reduce congestion, improve travel times and ensure forecast population-driven increases in travel demand are met.

-The Australian Government will contribute up to 50 per cent, capped at $50 million.
+The Australian Government will contribute up $50 million.

 The delivery schedule will be determined as planning on the project progresses and in consultation with the Victorian Government.